mistress-of-loft-and-spire/logbook/README.md

 Love ~v

 This dedication excludes any work not created by me, which is copyrighted to their respective creators.
-I try my best to note any external contributions and adaptations where possible.
+I try my best to mark any external contributions and adaptations where possible.
 ```